Joint Object Tracking and Intent Recognition: Introduction

-There are several data-driven techniques, e.g. using deep neural networks or Gaussian processes, for intent modelling and prediction \cite{saleh2018intent,gaurav2019discriminatively, radwan2020multimodal,rudenko2020human, xu2022intention}.
-They typically rely on previously observed data to learn the target motion model and predict its future locations.
-This is often applied when the considered tracking scenario is simple and/or object movements are confined to within small easily observed areas (e.g. a communal space or road junction or pedestrian crossing with limited set of exits or routes for pedestrians and cars).
+Finally, there are several data-driven techniques, e.g. using deep neural networks, physics-informed networks or Gaussian processes, for intent modelling and prediction \cite{gaurav2019discriminatively, radwan2020multimodal,rudenko2020human, xu2022intention, perrusquia2024uncovering, perrusquia2024DMD, ZHAO2025}.
+They typically rely on previously observed data to learn the target motion model and forecast its future locations.
+This is often applied when the considered scenario is simple and/or object movements are confined to within small easily observed areas (e.g. a communal space or road junction or pedestrian crossing with limited set of exits or routes for pedestrians and cars) and/or (partial) access to target motion control signals.
 Here, we propose a model-based approach within an object tracking setting.
 It relies on appropriately designed stochastic models of the object latent state and intent.
 As is common in object tracking, these models have a few unknown parameters which are physically meaningful and can be set manually or learnt from data (e.g. based on the maximum likelihood criterion).